 As part of drilling operations, geological information about formation is required to evaluate a reservoir.
-Coring is a process of taking a sample of reservoir rock for further analysis, to obtain information on reservoir porosity (fluid-carrying capacity), permeability (ability of fluid to flow) and hydrocarbon and water saturation.
+Coring is a process of taking a sample of reservoir rock for further analysis, to obtain information on reservoir porosity (fluid-carrying capacity), permeability (the ability of fluids to flow) and hydrocarbon and water saturation.
 Knowing these properties is required to estimate hydrocarbon production and how variation in these parameters will affect production and ultimate recovery.

-Coring services consists of the following activities: 1) acquiring core samples of cylindrical shape, 2) preparation for shipment, which include split into core plugs of up to 3” long each, core plugs stabilization and 3) packing for transportation.
+Coring services consist of the following activities: 1) acquiring core samples of cylindrical shape, 2) preparation for shipment, which includes split into core plugs of up to 3” long each, core plugs stabilization and 3) packing for transportation.
 Sometimes a coring company will be in charge of transportation to a laboratory as well.

 There are four distinct methods that are used to collect core samples:

-- Conventional coring - A core bit (similar to drill bit, but with hollow / empty center) is placed at the bottom of the drill string, with a core barrel located immediately above the coring bit.
-The barrel (fiber glass or aluminum) is where the core sample is retained.
+- Conventional coring - A core bit (similar to the drill bit, but with hollow/empty centre) is placed at the bottom of the drill string, with a core barrel located immediately above the coring bit.
+The barrel (fibreglass or aluminium) is where the core sample is retained.
 By rotating the drill string with the coring assembly, a sample rock enters the core barrel where it is protected till it reaches the surface.
 Typically, inner and outer core barrels, a core catcher and a pressure-relief valve are part of the core barrel assembly.
-Key advantage of conventional coring is that it allows a larger diameter core sample to be obtained in a single coring operation.
-Major disadvantage of this technique is cost, because the drill pipe must be removed and replaced with special coring assembly.
+A key advantage of conventional coring is that it allows a larger diameter core sample to be obtained in a single coring operation.
+The major disadvantage of this technique is the cost because the drill pipe must be removed and replaced with special coring assembly.
 It works in the same order when coring job is done, i.e. all coring equipment is recovered and drilling tools are run back.
 As a result, core sampling becomes very costly, when high daily rig and services rates are incurred.

 - Diamond Coring - is a conventional coring method whereby a diamond-head core bit is used.
 Although costing up to 20x more than the conventional core bit, the benefits of using diamond core bit may outweigh the costs and provide significant benefits due to higher penetration rates when coring is dense or hard formations.